-A mother’s melodic lullaby, granddad’s legends, Christmas carols, Cretan serenades, traditional dances… Centuries old customs and Greek traditions that have accompanied us in every facet of our lives.
+A mother’s melodic lullaby, granddad’s legends, Christmas carols, Cretan serenades, traditional dances and many others.
+Centuries old customs and Greek traditions that have accompanied us in every facet of our lives.
 And of course Christmas could be no different!
 So let’s discover all Greek Christmas traditions that make celebrating Christmas holidays in Greece so special.

 Greek Christmas traditions – What customs does Greece have for Christmas?

 Greek Christmas (Christougena) is celebrated on the 25th of December and is the time when families come together to celebrate.
 Throughout Christmas holidays there are several Greek Christmas traditions that passed from generation to generation and are still celebrated.
 The most popular ones are the decoration of the Christmas boat, the Greek Christmas carols, the tradition of Saint Basil’s cake, the pomegranate, “kalikatzaroi”.
 And of course all the Greek Christmas treats, which every household prepares at Christmas time.

 The tradition of decorating the Christmas boat

 Greece is a maritime country and traditionally the main symbol of Christmas is the Christmas boat “Karavaki”.
 This Greek Christmas tradition survives today mostly in islands and seaside regions.
 The first Christmas tree was decorated in Greece by Otto (who was of Bavarian origin) in 1833 at his palace.
 Many families also started to decorate Christmas trees, but it was after 1950 that Christmas trees started to replace the Greek Christmas tradition of decorating the Christmas boat.
 Nowadays, Christmas tree is mostly decorated to celebrate Christmas, but in many cases along with the traditional “karavaki”.